 Posting group guidelines based on PSLE AL score:

-- Posting Group 1 (AL 26-30): Students typically start most subjects at G1.
-Requires AL 7 or better in both English and Mathematics
+| 26–30 | Posting Group 1 (requires AL 7 or better in both English and Mathematics) |

+For students in the overlap ranges (AL 21–22 and AL 25), parents choose the posting group that is more suited to their child's learning pace and abilities.
+The chosen posting group applies to all school choices — you cannot mix posting groups across different school preferences.
 Within each posting group, students may take specific subjects at higher levels based on their PSLE subject grades.
 For example, a Posting Group 2 student who scored AL 1-3 for English may be offered English at G3.

 Mixed Form Classes Explained